FAQs

 -

-My ebooks are exclusive to Amazon, and my audiobooks are exclusive to Audible.
-My paperbacks can also be found on Amazon but are also widely available in bookstores and libraries.
-If you don’t see them there, just ask!
-My books will be in their database for wholesale ordering.
+My ebooks are exclusive to Amazon.
+My audiobooks are available on Audible, Spotify, and many libraries.
+My paperbacks can be found on Amazon but are also widely available in bookstores and libraries.
+(If you don’t see them there, just ask!
+My books will be in their database for wholesale ordering.)

 -

-My ebooks are exclusive to Amazon (that’s why they are allowed to be part of Kindle Unlimited).
-So you won’t find the ebooks in library databases.
-However, many libraries do carry my paperbacks and audiobooks.
+Many libraries do carry my paperbacks and audiobooks.
 If not, the request process for most libraries is simple and easy (they usually have an online form!)
+Starting in October 2025, many libraries will start carrying my ebooks, too!

 -

 First of all, I’m so honored you chose one of my books to read in your group!
 That’s one of the best compliments an author can get.
-That said, I recieve a lot of requests like this, and I’m a MAJOR introvert.
-Book club appearances just aren’t in the cards for me, if I’m going to keep writing books (without a major case of burnout).
+That said, I receive a lot of requests like this, and I’m a MAJOR introvert.
+Book club appearances generally aren’t in the cards for me.

 -